verdammelt/octopress/source/_posts/2015-04-18-bootstrapping-lisp-testing-library.markdown

 What's a person to do when one prefers developing in a TDD style and decides to start a project where nothing not directly in the language needs to be written?
-Why write a testing library of course!
+Why, write a testing library of course!
 But... without a testing library how can one write this testing library in a TDD fashion?
 Herein is how I went about doing it.